 April 07th, 2008

 PIERRE BERTON was born in Dawson City in 1920.
-He opted for a newspaper career while being educated on the west coast, pill He became a managing editor of Maclean's, sale associate editor of the Toronto Star and a panelist on Canada's longest-running TV program, visit web Front Page Challenge.
+He opted for a newspaper career while being educated on the west coast, he became a managing editor of Maclean's, associate editor of the Toronto Star and a panelist on Canada's longest-running TV program, Front Page Challenge.
 The kingpin of Canadian non-fiction, he is arguably the country's best known writer, averaging a book a year for three decades as a popular historian.
 The Mysterious North (1956), Klondike (1958) and The Last Spike (1971) won Governor General's Awards.
 Other noteworthy titles are The National Dream (1970), The Invasion of Canada (1980), Flames Across the Border (1981), Why We Act Like Canadians (1982), Vimy (1986) and a study of prairie settlement, The Promised Land (1984), Starting Out (1987) chronicles the first twenty-seven years of his life.
 His most ambitious history is The Arctic Grail (1988) about the search for the Northwest Passage and the North Pole.
 He was chairman of the Writers Union in 1987-88.
 Pierre Berton lives in Kleinburg, Ontario.
 He was interviewed in 1984.

 T: Are there any newspapers across the country doing a good job these days?